Two Bicomplex and One Multicomplex Least Mean Square algorithms: Bicomplex LMS algorithms

-where $\mathsf{E}_\ell$ is the bicomplex signal error, $*$ is the bicomplex conjugate and $\mu>0$ is a real constant. \end{definition} In the next result we prove that the first bicomplex LMS algorithm can be derived by applying the bicomplex gradient operator $\nabla_{\mathsf{Z}^*}$: \begin{theorem}[First BLMS algorithm] The learning rule at time $\ell$ of the first BLMS algorithm has the following explicit expression:
+where $\mathsf{E}_\ell$ is the bicomplex signal error, $*$ is the bicomplex conjugate and $\mu>0$ is a real constant. \end{definition} In the next result we prove that the first bicomplex LMS algorithm can be derived by applying the bicomplex gradient operator $\nabla_{\mathsf{Z}^*}$.
+We only state the theorem and prove in in Appendix C of this work.